You Said and We are Doing

 This year we have increased the range of mental health services available and developed initiatives to increase resilience and reduce feelings of isolation.
 The Student first responder and bystander intervention programmes have been successfully rolled out to the local community.
 This adds to the wide range of support services there for you when you need themFind Out More

-to providing a distinctive educational experience to its learners based on disciplinary and pedagogic excellence, a research-based curriculum and a student-centred learning and teaching experience.
-Hearing from students through ISSE about their learning experience is incredibly informative and gives the University valuable data on good practices, as well as practices that may need further development.
-This information can then be used to inform and prioritise decisions and policies to enhance the student learning experience
+Hearing from students through university-wide surveys (particularly ISSE) about their learning experience is incredibly informative and gives the University valuable data on good practices, as well as practices that may need further development.
+This information can then be used to inform and prioritise decisions and policies to enhance the student learning experience.